COVID- 19 Update – WWILD Services – 8/8/2021

 To learn about what the NDIS is able to do please ring 1800800110 or go to:

 Information for Service Providers or Family members:

-WWILD will be following COVID -19 safety guidelines in its Groups and Counselling, Victims of crime and Royal commission programs.
+WWILD will be following its COVID -19 safety plan in Counselling, Victims of crime, Groups, Disability Royal commission, Community education and training programs.
 These will be explained to clients and their supporters individually.
-Our outreach sites, Beenleigh Neighbourhood Centre and Homelife service in Caboolture, will be operating as normal in the next few weeks, subject to any outbreaks or reported clusters.
-We will also be following the Covid- 19 safety guidelines for those premises as well.
+Our outreach sites, Beenleigh Neighbourhood Centre and Homelife service in Caboolture, will be operating as normal, subject to any outbreaks or reported clusters.
+We will also be following the Covid- 19 safety plans for those premises as well.

 We are taking new referrals – please call the office to make referrals as each one is very different and require specific information.

 We will be maintaining strict hygiene and social distancing measures at WWILD for the next few months.
 People with disabilities are in the higher risk category for people who become sick with COVID-19 and therefore we have to change how we operate according to public health directives.
 We will continue to assist clients with building understanding and skills around, hygiene, social distancing and responding to any cold symptoms and seek advice from a doctor.
 We ask that all families and supporters check in with their family members/clients regularly regarding their health and needing support to contact QLD Health or GP for Covid-19 testing, or in case there are further lockdowns.

 Please call our office number or email if you have any concerns or any questions.
 Please look at the phone numbers and links above if you are looking for further information.